Acetaminosalol

 Acetaminosalol is an organic compound with the chemical formula C_{15}H_{13}NO_{4}.

 It is an esterification product of salicylic acid and paracetamol.
+Acetaminosalol combines the analgesic and antipyretic properties of paracetamol with the anti-inflammatory effects of salicylate.
 It was marketed by Bayer under the brand name Salophen as an analgesic in the late 19th and early 20th centuries.

-It acts as an analgesic, antipyretic (fever reducer), and anti-inflammatory agent It was used as a substitute for salicylic acid in the treatment of acute rheumatism and as an intestinal antiseptic.
-Acetaminosalol is broken down in the intestines into salicylic acid and paracetamol.

 Action and uses

 In a warm alkaline solution acetaminosalol is broken up into salicylic acid and paracetamol.
 It is decomposed in the intestines, even when given as an injection.
 It was used as a substitute for salicylic acid in acute rheumatism, and as an intestinal antiseptic.
 It was similarly effective and much safer than salol, another intestinal antiseptic commonly used at the time.
 The fact that it is tasteless renders it easy to administer.